Armenian-History.com

 Baron Roupen II (1175‑1187)

 Roupen II, son of Stépané andº nephew of Thoros II and of Mleh, was elected by the seigneurs of Cilician Armenia to occupy the throne of the principality.
 The mighty Saladin, lord of Egypt and a part of Syria, was then preparing a campaign against the Crusaders.
 The Armenians meanwhile were threatened by Kilij-Arslan II; in fact, all the Christian principalities had to come then to grips with the Moslems.
 The new Baron of Cilicia feeling unequal to the struggle was constrained to buy peace in 1180; but scarcely had he withdrawn his forces from the frontiers, when the Prince of Antioch and Hetoum, the pro-Greek master of Lampron, instigated by Manuel, began hostilities against him.
-Roupen sent his brother Leon to surround Hetoum's mountain lair.
-Bohemund III, p229rushing to the aid of Hetoum, treacherously made Roupen prisoner, and the latter obtained his release only upon payment of 30,000 dinars as ransom and the cession to the Prince of Antioch of the cities of Adana and Mamestia.
+Roupen sent his brother Leon to surround Hetoum’s mountain lair.
+Bohemund III, rushing to the aid of Hetoum, treacherously made Roupen prisoner, and the latter obtained his release only upon payment of 30,000 dinars as ransom and the cession to the Prince of Antioch of the cities of Adana and Mamestia.

 Roupen, however, who had married Isabelle, daughter of Humphrey III, seigneur of Karak and Thoron, remained always friendly to the Crusaders in spirit.
 He was a just and good prince, and created many pious foundations within his domains.
 Shortly before his death, he abdicated in favor of his brother Leon, and retired to the monastery of Drazark.